jht1493/ICM-2020-Code/weeks/03_interaction.md

 ## Ex 3.4 revealing the invisible

 Let's explore using the slider and checkbox DOM elements to control and display variables.
 We can do quick experiments by commenting out code and manually changing the initial value of variables.
-But as we honing in on a range of setting and blocks of code the we want to play with it's often more convient to create a few DOM elements to allow us to explore with a few clicks.
+But as we honing in on a range of settings and blocks of code the we want to play with it's often more convient to create a few DOM elements to allow us to explore with a few clicks.

 <!-- ## Ex 3.3 playing with animation: sliders and checkbox -->